12 Fantastic Uses for Apples

 6. Ripen Green Tomatoes

 You’ll have to wait until next year to try out this fantastic use for apples, but apples can be used to ripen the green tomatoes from your garden.
 Simply place both an apple in a paper bag along with your green tomato.
-Amazingly, after only a couple of days, that tomato will be ripe enough to eat.
-You can also try this trick out on bananas and some of your other favorite fruits.
+Amazingly, after only a few days, that tomato will be ripe enough to eat.
+You can also try this trick on bananas and some of your favorite fruits.

 7. Apple Facemask